 The Blueprint uses a least-cost path connectivity analysis to identify corridors that link hubs across the shortest distance possible, while also routing through as much Blueprint priority as possible.

-Caribbean hubs are large patches (~500+ acres) of highest priority Blueprint areas and/or protected lands connected by corridors.
+In the Caribbean, hubs are large patches (~500+ acres) of highest priority Blueprint areas and/or protected lands.